 and is categorized as an NSA Type 1 encryption product.

-It is mainly used for voice encryption in military equipment, such as
+It is used in many products, such as the KY-57,

 The cryptographic keys for devices using SAVILLE were generally transferred